OctopusDeploy/blog/blog/2021-08/ecs-milestone2/index.md

 ## Benefits of the proposed approach

 We expect this new step to allow customers with established ECS clusters to orchestrate image deployments through Octopus while still retaining control over any existing infrastructure scripts.
-Octopus selects image versions at release creation time, with all the associated functionality of channels and version rules, and updates the minimum settings required to deploy the new image or images to ECS, without attempting to own the task definition or service through an associated CloudFormation template.
+Octopus selects image versions at release creation time, with all the associated functionality of channels and version rules, and updates the minimum settings required to deploy the new image or images to ECS, without attempting to own the task definition or service.

-This decouples deployment time concerns, such as deploying a new image, from infrastructure concerns, such as creating the initial task definition and service.
+This decouples your software release management from your infrastructure release management.

 ## What is the scope of the second ECS milestone?